 Tamarack Waldorf School, formerly Tamarack Community School, was founded by a dedicated group of parents and teachers in the summer of 1996.
 In the fall of that year, its doors opened with two full kindergartens, a combined 1st and 2nd grade class, and a combined 3rd and 4th grade class.

 It was of primary importance to the founders that Tamarack take part in the Milwaukee Parental Choice Program so that tuition could be kept low and families from various economic circumstances could be part of the school.

 The founding teachers had a strong connection to Anthroposophy and maintaining this connection has been an ongoing goal for the continuation of the school.

 The first school building was located on 49th Street just north of Wells Street in the Sacred Heart Church school building.
 The rapidly expanding classes soon outgrew this space.
 For four years, younger students remained at the original location while older classes were housed at a separate location.
-Finally, in the 2002-03 school year, Tamarack came back together as a school at 1150 East Brady Street, in the St. Hedwig’s Church school building.
+Finally, in the 2002-03 school year, Tamarack came back together as a school at 1150 East Brady Street, in the former St. Hedwig’s Church school building.